apache/trafficcontrol/docs/source/api/v2/types.rst

 		}
 	]}

 ``POST``
 ========
 Creates a type

 :Auth.
 Required: Yes
-:Roles Required: None
+:Roles Required: "admin" or "operations"
 :Response Type: Object

 Request Structure
 -----------------

 :description: A short description of this type
 :name:        The name of this type
 :useInTable:  The name of the Traffic Ops database table that contains objects which are grouped, identified, or described by this type.

 	.. note:: The only useInTable value that is allowed to be created dynamically is 'server'

 .. code-block:: http
 	:caption: Request Structure

-	POST /api/2.0/type
+	POST /api/2.0/type HTTP/1.1
 	Host: trafficops.infra.ciab.test
 	User-Agent: curl/7.47.0
 	Accept: */*